craiglmccarthy/sitemap-monitor/README.md

 ```
 sitemap-monitor --sitemap <Sitemap URL>
 ```
-On first running the tool, if it does not find a previous capture of a Sitemap, it will ask for the user if they'd like to create one -
+On first running, if the tool does not find a previous capture of a Sitemap, it will ask for the user if they'd like to create one -

 ![Sitemap-monitor screenshot](/images/sitemap-monitor1.png)

-Thereafter the tool will compare the live Sitemap with the previous Sitemap capture.
-It will give the option of updating the previous capture each time the tool is run.
+Thereafter, the tool will compare the live Sitemap with the previous Sitemap capture.
+It will give the option of updating the previous capture to the latest Sitemap each time the tool is run.

-Here's the tool running approximately 30 minutes after previous capture of Sitemap -
+Here is the tool running approximately 30 minutes after previous capture of Sitemap -

 ![Sitemap-monitor screenshot](/images/sitemap-monitor.gif)